secretGeek/documentation/en/user-guide/commands/command-values.md

 var command3 = ReactiveCommand.CreateFromTask(() => Task.FromResult(42));
 ```

 Here, all commands are of type `ReactiveCommand<Unit, int>`.
-Subscribing to the observable return by `ExecuteAsync` (or subscribing to the command itself) will tick through the value `42`.
+Subscribing to the observable return by `Execute` will tick through the value `42`.